Previously on part 1 of this article…

 That left side certainly included some of King Crimson most commercial output, if you can call any King Crimson music commercial.
 Adrian Belew was asked about the pop outing of King Crimson: “At the beginning it was thought that maybe my style of songwriting combined with Robert’s sensibilities would make a more pop-sounding band.
 But I never really thought of King Crimson as a popular band.
 I really felt that we were still making the traditionally select, elite kind of music that King Crimson were noted for.”

 Here is my favorite piece from the album, the schizophrenic, complicated, cyclothymic and contradicting title track:

 And if you thought this tune cannot be performed solo, here you go.
 It takes skill, lots of it, to sing a song like that and play the accompaniment on acoustic guitar, switching between 6/8 and 7/8:

 Like all good things, this phase of the band had to come to an end.
 In a 1984 interview Fripp gave after the release of Three of a Perfect Pair, he was asked if he was planning for that lineup to continue working together.
 He replied: “When we came together we made a commitment to do three albums, and now the commitment would be at an end.
 This gives us the freedom to get together again.
 It is far nicer to get together again if you don’t have to.”
 A few months later, after completing the tour to promote the album, the band was no more.
 The incline to 1984 was over, but what an incline that was.

-Stay tuned for Part 3 of the Adrian Belew series coming soon, focusing on his early solo albums and guest appearances…
+Part 3 of the Adrian Belew series continues here, focusing on his early solo albums and guest appearances:

 If you enjoyed reading this article, you may also like: